LordDetson/docker-compose-jenkins-sonarqube/README.md

 9. Go to the created job
 10. Click Build Now
 11. Wait for the build to finish

-After all these steps, you will be able to see the results of the SonarQube analysis.

 ## Feedback
 If you have any remarks or ideas for improvement, please email me (babanin.dima@gmail.com).